KevinTheGuo/ECE470-Project/README.md

 # ECE470 project
 ### kguo10, edvall2, kthayyi2

+#### Assignment 3.05- Displaying robot in V-REP
+#### Assignment 3.12- Calculating and Demonstrating Forward Kinematics in V-REP
+#### Assignment 3.27- Calculating and Demonstrating Inverse Kinematics in V-REP

 ## Week One: Instructions on running a robot simulation
 1. Download V-REP from [here](http://www.coppeliarobotics.com/downloads.html)
 2. Run the installer (make sure you have the recommended disk space)